 - Use post-consumer waste products like paper

-Who’s Doing Green Marketing?
+Which Companies Are Doing Green Marketing?

 There are several popular companies joining the go-green movement with clever campaigns and green gadgets.
 Learn more about what the following brands are doing to promote their eco-friendly mission: